bartosh/CV/cv.rst

 Software Engineer
 =================

-Areas of expertise: Python programming, Cloud computing, Kubernetes, software integration, strong general IT and Unix expertise.
+Areas of expertise: Python, Golang, Cloud computing, Kubernetes, software integration.
+Strong general IT and Unix expertise.
 Work well independently and within a team.
 Self-starter with minimal amount of instructions and supervision required.